tobia80/zio-entity/README.md

 ### RPC style Entities

 DDD Entities, use some magic (aka macro) in order to allow RPC style invocation.
 Amount of boilerplate code is drastically reduced and an entity can be invoked as a normal class.
-Testing a Stemtity is a lot easier since it can be tested like normal code.
+Testing a Zio-Entity is a lot easier since it can be tested like normal code.

 The library will distribute the request in the cluster and serialize commands using either Scodec or Protobuf.